Texas Camp 2026: October 9-12

 Registration Dates

-September 5 Deadline for regular camp registration ($25 late fee after this date)
+September 18 Deadline for regular registration ($25 late fee after that)

 Financial Assistance